-SEMESTER I COURSE CODE: HIST 3003 (H30C) COURSE TITLE: WOMEN AND GENDER IN THE HISTORY OF THE ENGLISH-SPEAKING CARIBBEAN NUMBER OF CREDITS: 3 PRE-REQUISITE: ANY LEVEL II COURSE IN CARIBBEAN HISTORY (EXCEPT FD11A/FD11B) COURSE DESCRIPTION: Students must have completed at least one level II course in Caribbean His

-COURSE DESCRIPTION: Students must have completed at least one level II course in Caribbean History in order to be eligible for this course.
+SEMESTER I COURSE CODE: HIST 3003 (H30C) COURSE TITLE: WOMEN AND GENDER IN THE HISTORY OF THE ENGLISH-SPEAKING CARIBBEAN NUMBER OF CREDITS: 3 PRE-REQUISITE: ANY LEVEL II COURSE IN CARIBBEAN HISTORY (EXCEPT FD11A/FD11B) COURSE DESCRIPTION: Students must have completed at least one level II course in Caribbean History in order to be eligible for this course.
 The course covers the problems, issues and theoretical aspects of women, gender and history; gender and women's historical experience in the Caribbean during the era of slavery and colonization (1490-1830s); Afro-Caribbean women after slavery; the historical experience of Indo-Caribbean women and of minority women in the period 1838-1918; women in labour and political struggles, 1918-1970s; employment, demography, family structures, migration in the 20th century; biographical case studies e.g. Mary Seacole, Audrey Jeffers, Edna Manley, Elma Francois, Amy Bailey, Phyllis Shand Alfrey, Nita Barrow, Eugenia Charles.

-LEVEL II

-SEMESTER I COURSE CODE: LING 2501/GEND 2503 COURSE TITLE: LANGUAGE, GENDER AND SEX NUMBER OF CREDITS: 3 PRE-REQUISITES: NONE DEPARTMENT RESPONSIBLE: INSTITUTE FOR GENDER AND DEVELOPMENT STUDIES PRE-REQUISITE: LING005 (L10C), LING1001 (L10A) and LING1002 (L10B) (Strongly preferred but not compulsory) COURSE DESCRIPTION: This course focuses on the relationship between gender as a social phenomenon and language and is unartigator some of the theoretical frameworks through which it has been studied, especially during the last throe investigates some of the theoretical frameworks through which it has been studied, especially during the last three decades.
+LEVEL II SEMESTER I COURSE CODE: LING 2501/GEND 2503 COURSE TITLE: LANGUAGE, GENDER AND SEX NUMBER OF CREDITS: 3 PRE-REQUISITES: NONE DEPARTMENT RESPONSIBLE: INSTITUTE FOR GENDER AND DEVELOPMENT STUDIES PRE-REQUISITE: LING005 (L10C), LING1001 (L10A) and LING1002 (L10B) (Strongly preferred but not compulsory) COURSE DESCRIPTION: This course focuses on the relationship between gender as a social phenomenon and language and investigates some of the theoretical frameworks through which it has been studied, especially during the last three decades.
 It also examines the contexts in which they were originally generated.
 Linguistic gender is also considered to assess how far it relates to socio-cultural bias in specific communities.